EdilaineProjects/COSC111-Lab-Activities/LAB3/README.md

-Laboratory #3: Working with Sensors
+Laboratory Activity #3: Working with Sensors

+## Description:
+This Arduino program monitors temperature and ambient light levels using a temperature sensor and a photoresistor.
+If the temperature exceeds a defined threshold and the brightness level is high, the system triggers a fire indication by blinking an LED rapidly.
+The program continuously reads sensor values, prints them to the serial monitor, and evaluates conditions to determine whether to activate the LED warning system.

-## Objectives:
+## Objective:
-- Integrate these sensor components in an Arduino circuit
-- The objective of this project is to create a fire detection system using a temperature sensor and a photoresistor.
-The system monitors the temperature and brightness levels, and if both exceed predefined thresholds, it triggers an alert by blinking an LED.
+- Detect temperature and brightness changes using sensors.
+- Implement a fire detection system based on predefined thresholds.
+- Utilize serial communication to display real-time sensor readings.
+- Control an LED as a visual indicator for potential fire hazards.

 ## Instructions:
-- Using a NTC thermistor.
-Each thermistor has a normal resistance.
-In our case, it should be 10k ohms, which is measured under 25 degrees Celsius.

-## Sensors to be used in this activity
-- Potentiometer
-- Thermistor
-- Photoresistor

-How to Run
-1. Connect the temperature sensor, photoresistor, and LED to the specified pins on your microcontroller.
+1. Connect a "emperature sensor to A0 and a photoresistor to A2 on the Arduino board.
+2. Attach an LED to pin 12 with a suitable resistor.
+3. Upload the code to the Arduino board using the Arduino IDE.

+## How to Run:
+1. Install the [Arduino IDE](https://www.arduino.cc/en/software) if not already installed.
-2. Upload the code to your microcontroller.
+2. Connect the Arduino board to your computer via USB.
+3. Open the `.ino` file in the Arduino IDE.
+4. Select the correct "board and port" under Tools > Board and Tools > Port.
+5. Click "Upload" to compile and upload the code.
-3. Open the serial monitor to view the temperature and brightness readings.
+6. Open the "Serial Monitor (Ctrl + Shift + M)" to observe temperature and brightness readings.
-4. The LED will blink if both the temperature and brightness exceed their respective thresholds, indicating a potential fire.
+7. If both temperature and brightness exceed the defined thresholds, the LED will blink rapidly to indicate potential fire detection.